shotgunsoftware/tk-3dsmax/plugins/basic/README.md

 # 3dsmax Basic Toolkit workflow plugin

-This is a ShotGrid Pipeline Toolkit plugin, embedding the ShotGrid Pipeline Toolkit and allowing you to easily run and deploy Toolkit Apps and Engines.
+This is a Flow Production Tracking plugin, embedding the Flow Production Tracking and allowing you to easily run and deploy Toolkit Apps and Engines.

 - You can read more about Plugin development